 If you are planning a trip to Italy, we have a round-up of more than a dozen 10 days in Italy itineraries from which to choose!

 Way up in the north of Europe, Scandinavia offers a mix of breathtaking landscapes, elegant architecture and art, historic city centers with pretty squares, museums, and churches, and a thriving dining scene.
+It’s also a must-visit destination for design enthusiasts.

 The three Scandinavian capitals are among the best cities to visit in Europe.